protontypes/open-sustainable-technology/README.md

 - [StorageVET](https://github.com/epri-dev/StorageVET) - A valuation model for analysis of energy storage technologies and some other energy resources paired with storage.
 - [OpenDER](https://github.com/epri-dev/OpenDER) - Aims to accurately represent steady-state and dynamic behaviors of inverter-based distributed energy resources.
 - [HOPP](https://github.com/NREL/HOPP) - Assesses optimal designs for the deployment of utility-scale hybrid energy plants, particularly considering wind, solar and storage.
+- [ETM Pro](https://github.com/quintel/etmodel) - Professional interface of the Energy Transition model.
+- [MESMO](https://github.com/mesmo-dev/mesmo) - An open-source Python tool for the modeling, simulation and optimization of multi-scale electric and thermal distribution systems along with distributed energy resources.

 ### Energy Distribution and Grids